CentOS/container-pipeline-service/docs/install-service/setup-openshift-372.md

 ### Other Infrastructure

-Please make sure you have nodes as expected above one Ansible controller and 4 nodes 2 masters and 2 nodes.
+Please make sure you have nodes as expected above 1 Ansible controller and 4 nodes 2 masters and 2 nodes.

 ## Setup NFS Storage